-"(A) IN GENERAL .- No State that is 1 of the 50 States shall receive a payment under this section for fiscal year 2020 that is loss than \$1,250,000,000.
+"(A) IN GENERAL .- No State that is 1 of the 50 States shall receive a payment under this section for fiscal year 2020 that is less than \$1,250,000,000.

-"(B) PRO RATA ADJUSTMENTS .- The Socretary shall adjust on a pro rata basis the amount of the payments for each of the 60 States determined under this subsection without regard to this subparagraph to the extent necessary to comply with the requirements of subparagraph (A).
+"(B) PRO RATA ADJUSTMENTS .- The Secretary shall adjust on a pro rata basis the amount of the payments for each of the 60 States determined under this subsection without regard to this subparagraph to the extent necessary to comply with the requirements of subparagraph (A).

-"(3) RELATIVE POPULATION PROPORTION AMOUNT .- For purposes of paragraph (1), the relative population proportion amount determined under this paragraph for a State for fiscal year 2020 is the product of-
+"(3) RELATIVE POPULATION PROPORTION AMOUNT .- For purposes of paragraph (1), the relative population proportion amount determined under this paragraph for a State for fiscal year 2020 is the product oftion (as defined in paragraph (4)).